Motion to Take Note

 “The Treaties shall cease to apply to the State in question from the date of entry into force of the withdrawal agreement or, failing that, two years after the notification”—

 was sufficient to clear the UK of any ongoing obligations.
-My noble friend Lord De Mauley said that this was a useful incentive for the EU to seek agreement, and my noble friend Lord Taylor of Warwick made the case for that side of the argument more forcibly.
+My noble friend Lord De Mauley said that this was a useful incentive for the EU to seek agreement, and my noble friend Lord Taylor of Warwick made the case for that side of the argument more forcefully.

 Other legal experts argued that Article 50 does not expressly deal with the question of financial consequences as a member state withdraws from the Union.
 The noble Lord, Lord Davies of Stamford, developed that case, as did the noble Lord, Lord Thomas of Gresford.
 The noble Lord, Lord Haskins, made the point that, whatever lawyers on one side for the argument might say, lawyers to support the other side of the argument can fairly easily be recruited.
-They argued the other side of the argument, that rights and obligations upon the termination of a treaty is governed by Article 70 of the Vienna Convention on the Law of Treaties.
+They argued the other side of the argument, that rights and obligations upon the termination of a treaty are governed by Article 70 of the Vienna Convention on the Law of Treaties.
 This states that obligations undertaken when the UK was still bound by the EU treaties would not disappear at the moment of Brexit.

 We are far from exhausting the range of opinions that can, and will, be given on this matter over the next few years.
 Superimposed on the legal uncertainty over what is or is not a survivable obligation on the UK, there is the additional ambiguity over the size of each obligation and how to calculate the UK’s share—a point the noble Lord, Lord Jay, made in his contribution.
 As the report makes clear,